Spartacus (TV series): Vengeance (2012)

 After the bloody escape from the House of Batiatus that concluded Spartacus: Blood and Sand, the gladiator rebellion begins to strike fear into the heart of the Roman Republic in Spartacus: Vengeance.
 Praetor Claudius Glaber and his Roman troops are sent to Capua to crush Spartacus' growing band of freed slaves before they can inflict further damage.
 Spartacus is given a choice between satisfying his personal need for vengeance against the man who condemned his wife to slavery and eventual death, or making the larger sacrifices necessary to keep his budding army from breaking.

 War of the Damned (2013)

-This final season of Spartacus began airing January 25, 2013, and concluded April 12, 2013.
+This fourth season of Spartacus began airing January 25, 2013, and concluded April 12, 2013.
 This season follows the final struggle between Spartacus and Marcus Licinius Crassus.
 Crassus pursues Spartacus as he struggles to feed his ever-growing army of former slaves.
 Spartacus wins several victories against Crassus' forces and continues to frustrate the Romans.
 The series culminates in a direct all-out battle between Spartacus and Crassus.